riacono91/Cypress-Test-Automation/README.md

 An example Cypress test automation project for showcasing end-to-end testing.
 This project tests a demo application and includes scripts to simplify the setup process for any user.

 Additionally, this repository includes a GitHub Actions workflow (`ci.yml`) that runs tests automatically on Windows and Ubuntu environments every time a pull request is made.
+The project also demonstrates the use of **Gherkin syntax** for Behavior-Driven Development (BDD) in both the test plan and some test scripts.

 ---